-Participants have to get information about the research and the participation has to be consented.
-Informed Consent is the decision, which must be written, dated and signed, to take part in research, taken freely after being duly informed of its nature, significance, implications and risks.
+Participants must get information about the research and the participation must be consented.
+Informed Consent is the decision, which must be written, dated, and signed, to take part in research, taken freely after being duly informed of its nature, significance, implications, and risks.
 The consent also includes how data is stored and used for future research.